 - 1 Tbs lemon juice plus a bit extra to squeeze over later

-- 5-6 sprig fresh thyme , or a tsp dried
+- 5-6 sprig fresh thyme (, or a teaspoon dried)

-- Rocket or other leaves such as watercress or baby spinach- approx a handful per person
+- 100 g Rocket or other leaves such as watercress or baby spinach- approx a handful per person